terrabakky/documentation-api/Accounts.md

 #### Errors:

 Some errors thrown from rule setting validation may need further clarification.
 Below is a list.
-For more information about rule specifivities, consult [Cloud Conformity Region Endpoint](https://us-west-2.cloudconformity.com/v1/regions)
+For more information about rule specifivities, consult [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)

 Error Details | Resolution
 --- | ---